codemirror/website/site/examples/styling/index.md

 the rules, with a space after it (so `".cm-content"` becomes `".gen001 .cm-content"`).
-But in rules that directly target the outer element (which gets the generated class), that doesn't work, and you have to place a `&` character to indicate where to insert the class selector.
+But in rules that directly target the outer element (which gets the generated class), that doesn't work, and you have to place an `&` character to indicate where to insert the class selector.

 Secondly, because there are two ways of showing the selection in CodeMirror (the native selection and the